Floren-teena/Flos-Movie-App/README.md

 - visiting your repository on [Vercel](https://vercel.com/)
 - Signup / Signin
-- Connect your github repo to vercel
+- Connect your github repository to vercel
 - Add project from github
-- Select the main branch and host
+- Select the main branch and deploy it

 <p align="right">(<a href="#readme-top">back to top</a>)</p>